kso512/ansible-install-mpd/README.md

 This is an Ansible role to install the Music Player Daemon from source instead of via a package manager.
 Some package managers may not include MP3 support, so compiling from source is needed.

-NOT recommended for un-protected connection directly to the Internet, as the server is configured for access without a password.
+The default configuration is NOT recommended for unprotected connection directly to the Internet, as the server is configured for access without a password.
+I recommend you either fork the repository and customize your own mpd.conf.j2, or configure a host or group variable that overrides `ansible_install_mpd_conf_src` with another file outside the repository.

 ## Requirements